woonsan/commons-scxml-examples/hello-world/README.md

-# Hello World example in Apache Commons SCXML
+# Hello World example with Apache Commons SCXML

 ## How to run with Maven